Updated on January 20, 2023

-A dash cam which is capable of recording at full HD resolution has a wide angle of view and performs flawlessly is a necessity these days.
-Higher the resolution of the saved footage, better the chances of capturing the license plate of a vehicle, a face in the dark or even a place where an accident has happened.
+A dash cam which is capable of recording at full HD resolution, has a wide angle of view and performs flawlessly is a necessity these days.
+The higher the resolution of the saved footage, the better the chances of capturing the license plate of a vehicle, a face in the dark or even a place where an accident has happened.
 A lot of vehicle owners insist on buying full HD dash cams but only use them in lower resolution.
 This is not recommended at all.
-In the latest line up of our dash camera reviews we take a closer look at the Black Box GS8000L.
+In the latest lineup of our dash camera reviews we take a closer look at the Black Box GS8000L.

 |Black Box GS8000L||Check Price →|

 The lens of the Black Box GS8000L gives a 120-degree viewing angle.
 120 degrees should be enough for all conceivable reasons and is expected of possibly the cheapest dash cam around.
 However, if you want a bit more coverage, then this one may not be suitable for you.
 Floating around the same budget range, it’s peer, the G1W Dash Cam has 140 degrees viewing angle and is of similar size and form too.